AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 You have become the pure embodiment of gigantic, destructive power.
 When you enter a Rage, you can choose to titanically empower your rage.
 When you do so, you grow to Huge if you were not already, and you gain Temporary Hit Points as if you used your Titan's Slumber feature.
 While your Rage persists, your Speed increases to 50 feet, you cannot be moved, knocked Prone, or have your Speed reduced against your will, and your Unarmed Strikes deal additional damage equal to one roll of your Exploit Die.
 At the end of this Rage you return to your original size.
 Once you use this feature, you must finish a Long Rest before you can use it again.

-While in this empowered Rage, you use your Bonus Action to end it early, letting out a beam of suppressed energy from inside you.
-Every creature in a 100 foot long and 10 foot wide line must make a Dexterity Saving Throw against your Exploit Save DC.
+While in this empowered Rage, you use your Bonus Action to end it early, letting out a 100-foot-long, 10-foot-wide Line of suppressed energy from inside you.
+Every creature in the Line must make a Dexterity Saving Throw against your Exploit Save DC.
 On a failed save, a creature takes Fire, Force, or Radiant damage (your choice) equal to 5 rolls of your Exploit Die and is Dazed.
 On a successful save, a creature takes half as much damage and is not Dazed.

 :